openshift/insights-operator/docs/arch.md

 ```
 A condition is defined by its type.
 You may notice that there are some non-standard clusteroperator conditions.
 They are:
 - `SCAAvailable` - based on the SCA (Simple Content Access) controller in `pkg/ocm/sca/sca.go` and provides information about the status of downloading the SCA entitlements.
-- `ClusterTransferAvailable` - based on the cluster transfer controller in `pkg/ocm/clustertransfer/cluster_transfer.go` nad provides information about the availability of cluster transfers.
+- `ClusterTransferAvailable` - based on the cluster transfer controller in `pkg/ocm/clustertransfer/cluster_transfer.go` and provides information about the availability of cluster transfers.
 - `Disabled` - indicates whether data gathering is disabled or enabled.

 In addition to the above clusteroperator conditions, there are some intermediate clusteroperator conditions.
 These are: